stelzinga/MF/Management_Framework.md

 There are three key results from the performance of the Processes in Operations.
 Revenue is the reason why Venture's exist in the first place (at least for commercial Ventures).
 The other two, Cost and Risk, are undesired consequences of performing Processes using Resources within the constraints imposed on the performance of the Processes, often coming from the Environment.

 ### Revenue
-Revenue is principally the result of the Run.
-Understanding of Revenue drivers and its evolution and future expectations of Revenue is key to Management.
+Revenue is the principal result of the Run.
+Understanding of Revenue drivers and their evolution as well as future expectations of Revenue is key to Management.
 Although the core activity of a Venture is to generate Revenue from the Run, other forms of Revenue can occur.
-For example the sale of an Activity may yield Revenue, but will also subsequently yield a loss of Revenue that Activity generated.
+For example the sale of an Activity may yield Revenue, but will also subsequently yield a loss of Revenue that the Activity generated.
 Revenue is often net of Cost Of Good Sold or other contra revenues, see below.
 Revenues are recorded on the Income Statement and are maintained through Business Function Finance.

 ### Cost